Car Cleaning With Kids

 Otherwise, you're just adding more time to your weekly car-cleaning routine.
 Use a silicone-based polish for plastic bumpers.
 Spray the tire with a silicone product for a sleek, finished look.

 Don't wait 'til wash day to attack the dreaded tree sap.
-Wipe it off immediately with a damp sponge or rag before it has a chance to stain your car's exterior.
+Wipe it off immediately with a damp sponge or rag before it can stain your car's exterior.

-It's important to spring clean your car just as you do your house.
+It's important to spring clean your car just like your house.
 Give your winter-weary car an undercarriage wash each spring to remove road salt, sand, and anything else that might have hitched a ride there during the stormy winter months.

 Car Cleaning with Kids: Chores by Age